Shiner perch: Diet

 It primarily feeds on zooplankton such as copepods and gammarid amphipods, but has also been observed to feed on bottom species like small crustaceans, marine worms, and mollusks.
 It also feeds on fish eggs.

 Fishery

-Due to its small size, there is a very limited targeted fishery for the shiner perch, with an average commercial catch of 270 kg per year.
-It is often taken incidentally or for bait at piers, and is one of the most, if not the most, commonly caught fish out of west coast piers.
-The shiner perch is often also used in oriental and other ethnic dishes, fried whole or dried out.
+Due to its small size, there is a very limited targeted fishery for the shiner perch, and it is usually taken incidentally or for bait.
+They are one of the most commonly caught fish out of West Coast piers, and are a popular catch for beginner anglers.
+The shiner perch is often also used in East-Asian and other ethnic dishes, fried whole or dried out.

+Effects of water pollution

+The Regional Monitoring Program for Water Quality in San Francisco Bay has tested shiner perch tissue for contaminants, and found elevated levels of mercury and PCBs that make it unsafe for human consumption.
+As a result, the California Office of Environmental Health Hazard Assessment (OEHHA) has issued health advisories, encouraging people to avoid or reduce consumption of shiner perch and several other fish species from the Bay.

 Parasitism

 It is often found with parasitic isopods such as Elthusa californica, feeding off of them from their opercular cavity of the gill chamber.